unclecaptain5426/Chrome-on-NT-Compatibility-by-Build/readme.md

 DISCLAIMER

 This project is an unofficial, community-made compatibility guide.
 It is NOT affiliated with, endorsed, or supported by Google or Microsoft.
 All product names, trademarks, and copyrights belong to their respective owners.
 This repository does not contain any proprietary Google binaries.
-It only documents compatibility behavior on legacy Windows systems.
+It only documents compatibility behavior on legacy Windows systems and does not distribute any proprietary software.